alexy-os/layouter/README.md

 </div>
 ```

-## The BuildY Integration: A Match Made in Mayfair
+## The BuildY Integration: a match made with love for HinddY

-Coming soon: A most sophisticated matchmaking service between your rectangles and shadcn/ui components.
+Coming soon: Clever algorithms to pick shadcn/ui blocks right while drawing your rectangles in Layouter.

 ### How It Works
 1. Draw your interface with rectangles